 - 1. The name of the Corporation is Ocugen, Inc. - 2.
 That a resolution was duly adopted by the Board of Directors of the Corporation pursuant to Section 242 of the General Corporation Law of the State of Delaware (the "DGCL") setting forth an amendment to the Sixth Amended and Restated Certificate of Incorporation, as amended (the "Sixth Amended and Restated Certificate of Incorporation"), and declaring said amendment to be advisable.
 The requisite stockholders of the Corporation have duly approved the proposed amendment in accordance with Section 242 of the DGCL.
 The amendment amends the Sixth Amended and Restated Certificate of Incorporation as follows: - 3.
-The Sixth Amended and Restated Certificate of Incorporation of the Corporation is hereby amended by adding Article X in its entirety as follows:

-"Officer Limitation of Liability

-- A. Officers.
+The Sixth Amended and Restated Certificate of Incorporation of the Corporation is hereby amended by adding Article X in its entirety as follows: - "Officer Limitation of Liability - A. Officers.
 To the fullest extent permitted by Delaware General Corporation Law, an Officer (as defined below) of the Corporation shall not be personally liable to the Corporation or its stockholders for monetary damages for breach of his or her fiduciary duty as an officer of the Corporation, except for liability (a) for any breach of the Officer's duty of loyalty to the Corporation or its stockholders, (b) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (c) for any transaction from which the Officer derived an improper personal benefit, or (d) arising from any claim brought by or in the right of the Corporation.
-If the Delaware General Corporation Law is amended after the effective date of this Certificate to authorize corporate action further eliminating or limiting the personal liability of Officers, then the liability of an Officer of the Corporation Law, as so amended.
+If the Delaware General Corporation Law is amended after the effective date of this Certificate to authorize corporate action further eliminating or limiting the personal liability of Officers, then the liability of an Officer of the Corporation shall be eliminated or limited to the fullest extent permitted by Delaware General Corporation Law, as so amended.
 For purposes of this Article X, "Officer" shall mean an individual who has been duly appointed as an officer of the Corporation and who, at the time of an act or omission as to which liability is asserted, is deemed to have consented to service of process to the registered agent of the Corporation as contemplated by 10 Del.
 C. § 3114(b). - B. Amendment or Modification.
 Any amendment, repeal or modification of this Article X by either of (i) the stockholders of the Corporation or (ii) an amendment to Delaware General Corporation Law, shall not adversely affect any right or protection existing at the time of such amendment, repeal or modification with respect to any acts or omissions occurring before such amendment, repeal or modification of a person serving as an Officer at the time of such amendment, repeal or modification." - 4.
-This Certificate of Amendment shall become effective on [ ], 2024 at 12:01 a.m.
-Eastern Time. - 5.
+This Certificate of Amendment shall become effective on [], 2024 at 12:01 a.m.
+Eastern - 5.
 Except as set forth in this Certificate of Amendment, the Sixth Amended and Restated Certificate of Incorporation, as amended, remains in full force and effect.

-IN WITNESS WHEREOF, Ocugen, Inc. has caused this Certificate to be executed by its duly authorized officer on this [ ] day of [ ], 2024.
+IN WITNES on this [] • ugen, Inc. has caus], 2024. sed this Certificate to be executed by its duly authorized officer

-By:
+OCUGEN, INC.

+Ву:

 Name: Shankar Musunuri

 Title: Chief Executive Officer and Chairman

+Appendix B